thepirateboy/thepirateboy/README.md

-- 👋 Hi, I’m @thepirateboy
+- 👋 Hi, I’m @thepirateboy ☠ (or you may call me Rafi).
-- 👀 I’m interested in anything.
+- 👀 I’m interested in cross-platform framework
-- 🌱 I’m currently learning flutter and some js framework
+- 🌱 I’m currently learning flutter and some js framework.
-- 💞️ I’m looking to collaborate on --
+- 💞️ I’m looking to collaborate on Flutter, React JS, Or React Native.
-- 📫 How to reach me me@yaeyx.com
+- 📫 Contact me at me@yaeyx.com

 <!---
 thepirateboy/thepirateboy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.